Belvedere Palace – tickets, prices, discounts, hours, must see

 Expect an even larger crowd during public holidays, summer holidays, school holidays, Christmas, and Easter.

-How long does Belvedere Palace take?
+How long does it take to cover Belvedere Palace?

 What to see in Belvedere Palace?